lassalleloan/dns-black-hole/README.md

 ***

 ## TODO
-* Debug mode for all scripts
-* Automatisation of plist StartCalendarInterval section
+* Automatisation of optional outputs with verbosity level to 2
 * Explanation of "How to schedule the update of the hosts file"

 ## Purpose